digiltd/oh-rtd-test/Nest-Binding.md

 ## Binding Configuration

-In order to use the Nest API, you must specify the `client_id`, `client_secret` and `pin_code` that will be used.
-These values must be set in the `openhab.cfg` file (in the folder '${openhab_home}/configurations').
-The optional refresh interval can also be specified, and defaults to 60000ms (one minute).
+In order to use the Nest API, you must specify the `nest:client_id`, `nest:client_secret` and `nest:pin_code` parameters to be used in interactions with Nest's cloud service.

-### nest:refresh
+These values must be set in the `openhab.cfg` file in `${openhab_home}/configurations/`.

+An optional _refresh interval_ setting may also be specified, via the `nest:refresh` parameter, and defaults to a polling rate of one call per every 60000ms (one minute).

-How often, in milliseconds, to update states.
-Don't do it too frequently or you will hit [data rate limits](https://developer.nest.com/documentation/cloud/data-rate-limits).
-The referenced document recommends that you not set `nest:refresh` to a number lower than 60000.
+:warning: Setting the _refresh interval_ aggressively may cause you to hit [data rate limits](https://developer.nest.com/documentation/cloud/data-rate-limits).
+Nest Documentation recommends the `nest:refresh` not be set lower than 60000.

 ```
 nest:refresh=60000
 ```

-## Authorization
+## Nest Authorization

 You will have to register as a [Nest Developer](https://nest.com/developer/) and [Register a new client](https://developer.nest.com/clients/new).
 Make sure to grant all the permissions you intend to use.

 Once you've created your [client](https://developer.nest.com/clients), paste the Authorization URL into a new tab in your browser.
-This will have you login to your normal Nest account, and will then present the PIN code.
+This will have you login to your normal Nest account, and will present the Nest generated PIN code.

-Paste all three of these values into your openhab.cfg file like so (using your actual values):
+Paste all three of these values into your `openhab.cfg` file like so (using _your_ values):

     ############################## Nest binding ########################################
     #